 “Hold this.”
-Wylie placed the man’s trembling arm over the bloody sweatshirt.
-The guy didn’t have much strength, but it was safer than shifting on top of him with killer claws.
-Wylie focused down at his arms and stared from his transformed hand to his pale, normal looking one.
+Wylie placed the homeowner’s trembling arm over the bloody sweatshirt.
+The guy didn’t have much strength, but it was safer than transforming on top of him with killer claws.
+Wylie focused down at his arms and stared from his scaled hand to his pale, normal looking one.
 He wrinkled his nose as the scent of blood again threatened to overwhelm him.

 Wylie’s nostrils flared with his next inhale, and something stirred within.
 Something alive.
-Dizziness tilted him as the feeling continued and something shivered and slithered within his core.
+Dizziness tilted him as the feeling grew and something shivered and slithered within his core.

 Wylie groaned as saliva abruptly flooded his mouth.
-A wave of dizzying heat hit him so hard, he ended up hunched over the man, who he just missed slicing with his claws.
+A wave of dizzying heat hit him so hard, he ended up hunched over the homeowner, who he just missed slicing with his claws.

 “Shit.”
 He was hard.
 Wylie squeezed his eyes shut and tried to will the reaction away, but his body wouldn’t listen.
 It felt like a fire was burning through his veins, and his dick grew stiffer, swelling with need.
 Something about this, about the blood, was making him seriously horny.
 “Fuck,” Wylie muttered and shook his head.
 There was a new pulse inside of him, deep red throbbing through the darkness encroaching on his vision.
 For a moment, he could feel the creature again, a dark shadow twisting in his core, its heart pulsing with his own.